-√ Degree Component Completion of the General Education Core (55 credits) MS 113 and MS 114 are required humanities in the Gen-Ed HS 353 is a required social science in the Gen-Ed TH 220 or TH 230 is recommended for oral expression competency in the Gen-Ed Completion of the General Education Competencies Completion of the Worship Arts Major Courses (71 credits) Completion of sophomore evaluation for major Completion of 33 credits at the 300-level or above Completion of Instrumental Proficiency Examination(s) (recommended to complete before junior year) Additional requirements, as explained in Music Program Handbook Completion of 126 credit hours with a minimum GPA of 2.0 (two terms and 32 of the last 39 credit hours must be completed at Montreat College) 1 220 or TH 230 in the major can count toward the Gen-Ed oral expression competency; if the stu dent elects to take a different class to meet oral competency, an additional 3 credits will be
+Completion of the General Education Core (55 credits)

+- MS 113 and MS 114 are required humanities in the Gen-Ed - HS 353 is a required social science in the Gen-Ed - TH 220 or TH 230 is recommended for oral expression competency in the Gen-Ed - Completion of the General Education Competencies - Completion of the Worship Arts Major Courses (71 credits) - Completion of sophomore evaluation for major - Completion of 33 credits at the 300-level or above - Completion of Instrumental Proficiency Examination(s) (recommended to complete before junior year) - Additional requirements, as explained in Music Program Handbook - Completion of 126 credit hours with a minimum GPA of 2.0 (two terms and 32 of the last 39 credit hours must be completed at Montreat College)

-\TH 220 or TH 230 in the major can count toward the Gen-Ed oral expression competency; if the student elects to take a different class to meet oral competency, an additional 3 credits will be added to the Gen-Ed.
+TH 220 or TH 230 in the major can count toward the Gen-Ed oral expression competency; if the student elects to take a different class to meet oral competency, an additional 3 credits will be added to the Gen-Ed.

-\\All Worship Arts majors must pass the four levels of the piano proficiency exam in order to graduate.
+All Worship Arts majors must pass the four levels of the piano proficiency exam in order to graduate.
 Students may not participate in the commencement ceremony unless all four levels of piano proficiency have been completed, regardless of catalog year (students may not petition to walk in commencement if any component of the piano proficiency is left outstanding).
 It is highly recommended that students complete this requirement before entering their junior year.